-The New York Yankees may have been on the road last Tuesday, but its ballpark in the Bronx was still hopping.
+New York - The New York Yankees may have been on the road Tuesday, but the Stadium in The Bronx was still hopping.

-M. Rothman & Co. held its Annual Dealer Appreciation Event in the two-level Legends Suite Club at the Yankees' new home, which drew in excess of 300 retailers nationwide and more than 30 manufacturers who were showing their latest wares, according to executives with the distributor.
+M. Rothman & Co. held its Annual Dealer Appreciation Event in the two-level Legends Suite Club at the Yankees' new ballpark yesterday, which drew in excess of 300 retailers nationwide and more than 30 manufacturers who were showing their latest wares, according to executives with the distributor.

 Manufacturers such as LG Electronics, Toshiba, Sharp, NuVision, jWin, Coby, Omnimount, JVC, Harman, Pioneer and many more exhibited.